This transition guide explains things to consider if you are an existing New Relic APM user and want to enable distributed tracing.

 - The nature of your system: Architectures with many distributed services will get the most benefit, while more monolithic systems will get less benefit.

-- Changes to APM functionality: Enabling distributed tracing gains you many new features, but some APM features will be substantially changed.
+- Changes to New Relic features: Enabling distributed tracing gains you many new features, but some existing features are impacted.

 - Rollout strategy: Some things to consider when attempting to roll out this feature for large systems.